 All of these experiences are designed in such a way that students can take as few or as many classes in English as they need, but still have numerous opportunities for connecting deeply with Portuguese and other national cultures locally.

-The SiPN program fee includes guaranteed single room housing in an international residence alongside other international and/or Portuguese students in downtown Lisbon.
+The SiPN program fee includes guaranteed double-occupancy housing in an international residence alongside other international and/or Portuguese students in downtown Lisbon.
 Our placements are in single rooms whenever possible, but we can only guarantee doubles.

 - Laundry and housekeeping services